atka66/ssd-remaster/README.md

 * Water floor clips during aircraft scene
 * Container doors should open instead of switching between impassable and passable
 * Water around island should be 3D floor instead of using TransferHeight.
+* Use fading effect underwater

 ##### Act 2 (MAP02)

 * [✔] Fix house roof by using 3D floors instead of InvisibleBridge actors and TransferHeight linedef special
 * [✔] Fix fence around house
 * [✔] Fix windows.
 Using skybox slows down
-* Fix water using 3D floors.
+* Fix water using 3D floors similar to MAP01

 #### Zone 2: Sunset Forest Zone